Acting interns originated roles and presented the premiere TYA family musical CINDERELLA, A FAIRY'S TALE

 ■ Stage Management

 We will select 3 administrative interns.
 Admin interns split their time between their concentration, box office, and house management duties.
 Each intern will learn how to run and manage a box office and front of house team.
 Admin interns will also learn about marketing, advertising, press releases, social media strategies, and company management.
 Admin interns will leave with an understanding of how a not-for-profit theatre operates.
+(Please note housing is not available for this internship)

 How To Apply: